 - To protect you against fraud and to detect, prevent, investigate security or technical issues to ensure our Services are secure

-- To protect the rights, property and safety of the Examiner Group or the rights, property or safety of our employees or others
+- To protect the rights, property and safety of the The Irish Times DAC or the rights, property or safety of our employees or others

 - To understand the demographics of our customers and readers